ruairiseosamh/Fact_Checker/README.md

-# YouTube Child Safety Checker
+# Child Safety Checker

-A web app that analyses YouTube videos and generates a child-appropriateness report using AI.
-Paste a YouTube URL and get an instant breakdown of language, violence, advertising, agenda-pushing, misinformation, and more — with an overall safety score and parental guidance.
+A web app that analyses YouTube videos, images, and online terminology for child-appropriateness using AI.
+Get an instant breakdown of language, violence, advertising, agenda-pushing, misinformation, AI-generated content, and more — with an overall safety score and parental guidance.

+---

 ## Features

+### Video Checker
+- Paste a YouTube URL to analyse the video transcript
 - **Overall safety score** (0–100) with a visual score ring
 - **Age rating** — All Ages, 6+, 9+, 13+, 16+, or 18+
-- **7 content categories**, each scored and flagged by severity:
+- **8 content categories**, each scored and flagged by severity:
   - Language (profanity, offensive terms)
   - Violence
   - Adult themes (sex, drugs, alcohol)